-To adapt to this digital economy as outlined in the strategic plan of the government, Cambodia needs to focus and invest in its human resources through education and health because education and health are the fundamental needs to glorify and to transform itself from the least developed nation to an industrialized nation in the short and long term.
-For example, South Korea, India, and Singapore have lifted their people from poverty today because of investing in their people over the last 50 years.
+To meet this digital economy as designed by the strategic plan of the government, Cambodia needs to focus and invest in its human resources through education and health because education and health are the fundamental needs to glorify and to develop the nation from the least developed nation to an industrialized nation in medium and long term.
+For example, South Korea, India, Singapore have lifted its people from poverty today because of investing in their people over the last 50 years.

-From my personal experience as a female entrepreneur, I would like to share some advice as follows:
+From my personal experience as female entrepreneur, I would like to share some advice as follows:

-- 1- Doing business is not about the money only.
-While it must in-Cambodia can thrive in this age of entrepreneurship & dynamic clude making a profit, business must also address the social issues/ causes of your community and the world. - should dare to make important decisions and know and manage their own destiny rather than giving in to someone else -be it mother, father or husband.
-While it is important to consult with them young population.
-And these young people can be a driving force young females should make their own decisions.
-You have to be yourself with your own dream. - 3- From my failures and successes I learned that it is very important to become deeply involved, and important to create a working culture and system to ensure that you can let your firm run to meet your ultimate dream.
-If you are not the first engineer of your destiny and you let someone else engineer your working culture, you will fail to meet your ultimate goal. - 4- Setting up a winning team for your business has to be done in advance before your business begins and you have to get involved in all of the processes to ensure that they are in line with the mission, goals and core values of the company. - 5- You have to do cash flow analysis and be able to manage your finances.
-If you are not able to manage them, you need to find someone who is capable of helping you manage them for you. - 6- All successful operations of any organization are not about one person - you must create a team.
-As in a good play, one actor cannot play all characters; there must be different actors for the different character roles but one actor can fit maybe two characters if you wish to save expenses.
+- 1- Doing business is not about the money only, while it must include making a profit, business must also address the social issues /causes of your of your community and the world. - 2- All young females should have big dreams for their future.
+They should dare to make important decisions and know and manage their own destiny rather than giving in to someone else -mother, father, husband While it is important to consult with them young females should make their own decisions.
+You have to be yourself with your own dream. - 3- From my failures and successes I learned that it is very important to become deeply involved, important to create a working culture and system to ensure that you can let your firm run to meet your ultimate dream.
+If you are not the first engineer of your destiny and you let someone else engineer your working culture, you will fail to meet your ultimate goal. - 4- Setting up a winning team for your business has to be done in advance before your business begins and you have to get involved in the all of the processes to ensure that they are in line with the mission, goals and core values of the company. - 5- You have to do cash flow analysis and be able to manage your finances. .
+If you are not able to manage it, you need to find someone who is capable of helping you manage it for you. - 6- All successful operations of any organization is not about the one person you must create a team.
+Like a good play, one actor cannot play all characters; there must be different actors for the different character roles but one actor can fit maybe two characters if you wish to save expenses.

-What I have shared here are lessons learned only.
+What I have shared here are the lessons learned only.
 At present, I cannot consider myself a successful entrepreneur yet because I have a long way to go to meet my ultimate goal.
-WK